 One such platform is called Shaw Academy, and I’d like to give you the Shaw Academy review of my research and findings.

-If you are here and reading this review today, I hope to show you all the Shaw Academy provides, as well as pointing out things for you to consider before committing to a membership.
+If you are here and reading this recently updated review, I hope to show you all the Shaw Academy provides, as well as pointing out things for you to consider before committing to a membership.

-This is where I learned all about online marketing.
+And if you’re wondering how I earn an online income, this is where I learned all about online marketing.

 What Is Shaw Academy?

 According to Wikipedia, they have over 200 employees and serve a worldwide array of students.
 By the end of 2016, they had taught over 1.8 million students.

 The advanced courses are said to be officially accredited and recognized globally.
 Most courses offer the diploma and accreditation.